opendatasoft/ods-documentation/source/managing_account/07_managing_identities/managing_identities.rst

 .. image:: images/account_identities2.png

-For OpenDataSoft users, the Identities tab only contains a "Link your account to a SAML account on this domain" link.
-It allows OpenDataSoft users to link their OpenDataSoft account to a SAML identity.
+For OpenDataSoft users, the Identities tab only contains a link that allows OpenDataSoft users to link their OpenDataSoft account to a SAML identity.
 It makes them become linked users, which changes the content of the Identity tab.

+To link the account to a SAML account, click the "Link your account to a SAML account on this domain" link.

 Identities tab for local and linked users
 -----------------------------------------